Newsom signs housing bills that could reduce single-family zoning in California

-“The housing affordability crisis is undermining the California Dream for families across the state, and threatens our long-term growth and prosperity,” Newsom said in a statement announcing that he’d signed Senate Bills 8, 9 and 10.
+“The housing affordability crisis is undermining the California Dream for families across the state, and threatens our long-term growth and prosperity,” Newsom said in a statement announcing that he’d signed a series of three bill targeting the housing shortage.
 “Making a meaningful impact on this crisis will take bold investments, strong collaboration across sectors and political courage from our leaders and communities to do the right thing and build housing for all.”

 Newsom’s signatures come two days after he defeated an effort to recall him from office.

-In practice, the bill will “require cities to approve up to four housing units on what was a single-family lot,” according to the Associated Press.
+In practice, the bill require cities to approve up to four housing units on what was a single-family lot.
+They would also have to approve splitting single-family lots so they could be sold separately.

-Senate President pro Tempore Toni Atkins, the author of the bill, tweeted that SB 9 will allow more families to “pursue their version of the California Dream.”
+“For too many Californians, the idea of owning a home, renting a house big enough for their family, or even just being able to live in the community where they work is a far-off dream,” state Senate President Pro Tempore Toni Atkins said.
+“This law will help close the gap and make those dreams a reality.”

+Amid cities’ opposition, Atkins included ways local governments can block construction that might harm public safety or public health or benefit housing speculators.
+Property owners seeking to split a lot would have to swear that they plan to have one of the housing units as their principal residence for at least three years.

 On Twitter, state Sen. Scott Wiener, the author of SB 10, called Newsom’s signature a “big step in our fight for housing.”